Raffy Tulfo: Controversies

 From 1996 to 1999, Tulfo wrote a series of articles in his Abante Tonite column alleging anomalous and illegal activities by officials of the Bureau of Customs.
-Tulfo, together with publisher Allen Macasaet and managing editor Nicolas Quijano Jr., were charged with libel by customs lawyer Carlos So on April 12, 1999.
-On February 28, 2005, the Pasay City Regional Trial Court found Tulfo, Macasaet and Quiano guilty of 14 counts of libel and were sentenced to up to 32 years of imprisonment and ordered to pay a fine of total.
-On June 29, 2021, the Supreme Court acquitted Tulfo of the libel charges.
+In April 1999, Tulfo, together with publisher Allen Macasaet and managing editor Nicolas Quijano Jr., were charged with libel by customs lawyer Carlos So.

+In February 2005, the Pasay City Regional Trial Court found Tulfo, Macasaet and Quijano guilty of 14 counts of libel and were sentenced to up to 32 years of imprisonment and ordered to pay a fine of total.
+In June 2021, the Supreme Court acquitted Tulfo of the libel charges.

-On March 24, 2004, Tulfo published an article in his Abante Tonite column accusing businessman Michael Guy of seeking help from former finance secretary Juanita Amatong to halt a tax fraud investigation by the Department of Finance’s Revenue Integrity Protection Service (RIPS).
-The claim was proven false, however, as the RIPS only investigates government officials and did not have jurisdiction over Guy.
-On February 24, 2010, the Makati Regional Trial Court convicted Tulfo and seven representatives from Abante's publisher of libel and were ordered to pay a total of to Michael Guy for damages and attorney's fees.
+In March 2004, Tulfo published an article in his Abante Tonite column accusing businessman Michael Guy of seeking help from former finance secretary Juanita Amatong to halt a tax fraud investigation by the Department of Finance’s Revenue Integrity Protection Service (RIPS).
+The claim was proven false, as the RIPS only investigates government officials and did not have jurisdiction over Guy.

+In February 2010, the Makati Regional Trial Court convicted Tulfo and seven representatives from Abante's publisher of libel, and were ordered to pay a total of to Michael Guy for damages and attorney's fees.
 In July 2019, the Supreme Court upheld the conviction and increased the amount of damages needed to be paid.

 In January 2007, Tulfo and his brothers Ramon and Erwin, each posted bail after a Quezon City Regional Trial Court judge issued warrants for their arrests following a libel complaint by then-first gentleman Mike Arroyo.
 The brothers had previously accused Arroyo of using his influence to force the government-sequestered station RPN to cancel their investigative news program Isumbong Mo!
 (Tulfo Brothers).
-On July 16, 2007, the libel case against the brothers was dismissed.
+In July 2007, the libel case against the brothers was dismissed.

-In June 2014, Tulfo again posted bail for an arrest warrant issued by the Quezon City Regional Trial Court after Senior Police Officer III Abubakhar Manlangit filed a libel case against him and his brother Erwin.
-The policeman, who appeared in a November 15, 2011, episode of T3, also filed an MTRCB complaint against the brothers after being called a "thief" on air which contributed to a 20-day suspension of the program.
+In June 2014, Tulfo posted bail for an arrest warrant issued by the Quezon City Regional Trial Court after Senior Police Officer III Abubakhar Manlangit filed a libel case against him and his brother Erwin.
+The policeman, who appeared in a November 2011, episode of T3, also filed an MTRCB complaint against the brothers after being called a "thief" on air, which contributed to a 20-day suspension of the program.

-On April 18, 2022, Tulfo's Senate bid faced a disqualification case due his conviction for the crime of libel.
+In April 2022, Tulfo's Senate bid faced a disqualification case due his conviction for the crime of libel.

 In 2023, the Daily Tribune reported that Raffy Tulfo has been a product endorser of the 1UP brand by Superbreakthrough Enterprises, a company which the Securities and Exchange Commission has issued a cease and desist order for illegally soliciting investments.
 Tulfo's camp has reasoned that his endorsement is on assuring the quality of 1UP products rather than the operations of Superbreakthrough.